mkuenzl/home-server/README.md

 # home-server
- Use raspberri pi 4 to build a home server while working.
+ Use raspberri pi 4 to build a home server.

 ## Decide which system to use.
  Either Ubuntu 21.10 desktop or server.